izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 \end{equation}

 In this chapter, we have provided five different but related proofs that the upper bound on QLF is $3+2\sqrt{2}$.
 Each of these have the potential to be interesting in their own right.

+what we've seen here is weve proven this is a genuine quantum lf inequality and we managed to obain 5 independent proofs based upon different choesky decompositions of the q matrix. although we won;t explore this within this chapter it is interesting to ask whether tehse sos decmopositons may be useful for something. in the study of nonlocality, sos decompositions have found application in the theroy of self testing. roughtly speaking this is to what extent are the quantum state and measurements which maximally violate a bell inequality are unique. results raise the possibility that we could do some self testing based upon the theroy of LF.